 This dialogue between Seth (Nicolas Cage) and Maggie - "Let's go."
 "Where?"
 "I don't care."
 "What will we do?"
 "Anything." - is virtually identical to an exchange between Cage and Deborah Foreman in Valley Girl (1983).

 The film shares many parallels and similarities to Hans Christian Andersen's 1837 short story, "The Little Mermaid."
 Both stories are about mystical beings who dream of becoming human after meeting and falling in love with one on earth.
-After repeated warnings from those around them, both protagonists find a way to become human and be with the one they love.
-Both end up losing their love shortly after, and, although grief-stricken, both feel hopeful for their futures that their new-found humanity has brought them.
+After repeated warnings from those around them, both protagonists find a way to become human and be with the one they love only to lose them shortly after.